Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

+The ethics of digital health research encompass several key themes: ethical commitments in care, study design, digital health research peculiarities, and data governance.
+Within these themes, issues of inclusion, equity, participant safety, conflict of interest, study robustness, and data handling are critically examined to ensure ethical standards are maintained.

+**Ethical Commitments in Care**

+The Research Ethics Committees (RECs) emphasize the importance of inclusivity and equity in digital health studies.
+They inquire about the availability of necessary digital tools like smartphones and internet access, ensuring these are provided where needed.
+Concerns are raised about the potential withdrawal of these services post-study, which could impede continued care and participation.
+Compensation must be fair and consistent across all participants.
+The RECs also scrutinize software compatibility with various operating systems and physical adaptability of devices to different body shapes and features.
+They advocate for inclusive questionnaire options, especially regarding gender and Body Mass Index (BMI) criteria, ensuring a diverse participant pool.
+Non-English speakers and special patient populations require appropriate translation services and justifications for their inclusion or exclusion in studies.
+RECs encourage applicants to be as inclusive as possible and support them constructively through these complex ethical discussions.

+**Participant Safety and Support**

+A significant portion of discussions revolves around public and patient involvement (PPI) in study design and the development of comprehensible materials.
+Many applicants engage the public, but those who do not receive recommendations to do so.
+This involvement helps mitigate concerns about participant burden and frustration with the technology.
+Amendments to recruitment protocols are often requested to reduce participant pressure and ensure voluntary participation.
+Safety measures for control groups and sensitive populations are critically examined, with well-considered arrangements required.
+Clear and user-friendly instructions for technology usage are essential, and studies involving high-risk devices must undergo safety checks before approval.

+**Conflict of Interest**

+Conflicts of interest, though affecting a minority of applications, are meticulously addressed.
+Applicants must disclose all affiliations with sponsors and ensure that financially affiliated researchers do not consent patients.
+RECs place emphasis on clarifying relationships between researchers, organizations, and study locations, especially when submitted to Higher Education Institution (HEI) RECs.

+**Study Design**

+Issues in study design often stem from inconsistent recruitment methods and gaps in participant information.
+For example, recruiting from accident and emergency departments for studies requiring healthy volunteers necessitates clear medical exclusion criteria.
+RECs demand detailed justifications for participant inclusion and exclusion, ensuring that all necessary consent forms and information sheets are provided.
+The qualifications of clinicians involved in patient assessment and recruitment are scrutinized, and researchers must provide robust justifications for their sampling and recruitment methods.

+**Protocol Robustness**

+The adequacy of study protocols frequently requires intricate discussions, particularly concerning the necessity for medical testing, potential participant burdens, data collection rationale, and interview design.
+Some issues lead to the removal of entire protocol sections, underscoring the need for comprehensive reasoning and clarity.

+**Harm Prevention**

+Harm prevention is critical, with most applications encountering barriers related to unforeseen events such as participant non-adherence or emergencies.
+Mechanisms must be in place to detect and address these issues swiftly, with constant contact maintained for high-risk patients.
+Clear reaction protocols for unexpected events, such as device failures, are essential.
+Proper training for staff and clinicians, sterilization of materials, and listing device contraindications are emphasized to avert potential risks.

+**Digital Health Research Peculiarities**

+The necessity and value of research goals are scrutinized, particularly in the context of digital health interventions.
+RECs ensure that research objectives align with traditional healthcare outcomes and have practical implications.
+Remote encounters, although infrequent in causing action points, present unique challenges such as maintaining accuracy and privacy during assessments.

+**Data Governance**

+Data management, including storage, access, and transfer, is a significant focus.
+Applicants must de-identify data, clarify device ownership, and justify unconventional storage methods.
+Clear procedures for handling data upon participant withdrawal are required, along with secure data transfer protocols, especially in international collaborations.
+Anonymization and confidentiality strategies must be detailed, distinguishing between pseudonymous and anonymous data.
+Video and audio recording justifications are necessary, particularly regarding the duration of storage and sharing with sponsors.

+In summary, digital health research must navigate a complex landscape of ethical challenges, requiring careful consideration of inclusivity, participant safety, conflict of interest, study design robustness, and data governance.
+Ensuring ethical standards in these areas fosters trust and integrity in digital health studies.

+___________________________________________

+Digital technology in healthcare presents numerous benefits such as improved monitoring, prevention, diagnosis, and treatment of health-related issues.
+However, it also introduces a variety of ethical challenges, which are complex and multidimensional, affecting different stages of digital technology usage and involving various stakeholder groups and technologies.
+These challenges include privacy, confidentiality, data protection, equity in access to health services, accountability, patient empowerment, and the quality of health information.

+Electronic Health Records (EHR) are a significant area of concern, with issues related to privacy, confidentiality, security breaches, system implementation, informed consent, data validity, inaccuracies, and patient commitment to health education systems.
+Mobile health (mHealth), which involves the use of smartphones in healthcare, faces ethical challenges such as the dissemination of poor information, disruption of patient-physician communication, unclear reports, electronic personal information security, reliability, undistinguished responsibility, and unexpected errors.

+Telemedicine, which provides remote clinical services like diagnosis and monitoring, offers benefits such as cost reduction, time savings, and specialized support in remote areas.
+However, it also raises ethical concerns, including privacy issues and the determination of specialist responsibilities, as multiple specialists have access to patient information, increasing the risk of data misuse and privacy violations.

+eHealth, which utilizes the internet and web technologies for healthcare services, faces ethical challenges from a legal perspective.
+These challenges include moral laws, international ethical mechanisms, and a lack of ethical education standards in professional training.
+The use of health-related internet information affects the patient-healthcare professional relationship, raising ethical issues such as the shift in participation, roles, responsibilities, and the need for accurate information.

+Wearable digital technologies, such as wearable cameras, are used to investigate health behaviors and produce visual data.
+Ethical concerns in this area include informed consent, privacy, confidentiality, equality, and information safety.
+Big data also significantly impacts healthcare, raising ethical concerns that necessitate moral education and the equipping of epidemiologists with ethical tools.

+A systematic literature review identified four main domains of ethical challenges in digital healthcare: ethical, social, legal, and governmental/regulatory.
+These challenges were further classified into six key indicators: justice, autonomy, privacy, security, responsibility, and procedural values.
+Procedural values, including transparency, accountability, and inclusiveness, are identified as key indicators of ethical challenges.
+Responsibility involves trust, power balance, stakeholder relationships, and benefit-sharing, and is essential for the development and implementation of digital healthcare systems.

+Autonomy, a relatively new concept in digital healthcare, is crucial for protecting patient independence and dignity.
+Challenges related to autonomy include freedom of choice in treatment, informed consent, awareness of data collection and usage, and the right to know medical results.
+Privacy, one of the most critical ethical challenges, involves data protection, confidentiality, data sharing, and intended or unintended data uses.

+Justice is defined by equal access to digital technology and healthcare, equity in treatment, non-discrimination, data ownership, and empowerment.
+Security, another significant factor, involves protecting patients' private information from unauthorized access, ensuring data storage safety, and safeguarding information during data transfers.

+Overall, addressing these ethical challenges requires a comprehensive approach, including patient education, transparent procedures, accountability, and equitable access to digital healthcare technologies.
+Further research and continuous ethical evaluations are necessary to adapt to the evolving landscape of digital healthcare.
+___________________________________________

 The review reveals a generally positive attitude towards Precision Medicine (PM) among both healthcare professionals (HCPs) and patients, though professionals exhibit more skepticism regarding its actual